jrenne/CR_Rcodes/README.md

 - Some data from the EPA repository are outputs generated from the [FaIR (Finite-amplitude Impulse-Response)] model, licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/).
 These outputs, used in Figure 2, are governed by that license, which permits use, modification, and distribution according to its terms.

-The present package also includes outputs generated with the [MAGICC6.0](https://www.ucl.ac.uk/~ucfbarc/MAGICC/) model, originating from Christian Traeger´s publicly available replication repository ([link](https://www.openicpsr.org/openicpsr/project/154141/version/V1/view)), associated with Traeger (2023).
+The present package also includes outputs generated with the [MAGICC6.0](https://www.ucl.ac.uk/~ucfbarc/MAGICC/) model, originating from Christian Traeger¥s publicly available replication repository ([link](https://www.openicpsr.org/openicpsr/project/154141/version/V1/view)), associated with Traeger (2023).
 The author of that package certifies he has legitimate access and permission to publish these data, which are governed by the [CC-BY-NC-SA 3.0 Unported license](https://creativecommons.org/licenses/by-nc-sa/3.0/).
-We used the MATLAB codes in Traeger´s package (also licensed under CC-BY-NC 4.0) to load and process these data.
+We used the MATLAB codes in Traeger¥s package (also licensed under CC-BY-NC 4.0) to load and process these data.

-In our Figure 2, the line labeled "ACE-Joos" is based on data extracted from Christian Traeger´s repository, which utilizes inputs originally obtained from Joos et al. (2013); the latter work is licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).
+In our Figure 2, the line labeled "ACE-Joos" is based on data extracted from Christian Traeger¥s repository, which utilizes inputs originally obtained from Joos et al. (2013); the latter work is licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).

 Some data in this package originate from the replication package of Bauer and Rudebusch (2023), and are licensed under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) Public Domain Dedication.
-These data, used to produce Figure 6, were obtained from Michael Bauer´s [personal website](https://www.michaeldbauer.com/files/sdr/sdrs.csv) and are used here in accordance with the license.
+These data, used to produce Figure 6, were obtained from Michael Bauer¥s [personal website](https://www.michaeldbauer.com/files/sdr/sdrs.csv) and are used here in accordance with the license.

 One csv file includes data derived from an Excel file created by William Nordhaus and Lint Barrage.
 (It is used in Figure S.2 of the Supplemental Appendix; the series is indicated by "DICE2023".)
 The data and associated program are © DICE2023-Excel-b-4-3-10-v18.3, with copyrights held by William Nordhaus and Lint Barrage.
 The owners provide free and open access to the program.
 Commercial users must obtain permission for use in its original form or with changes from the copyright holder.